parttimenerd/asgct2-demo/README.md

 Be sure to install the required dependencies (you will probably see related error messages if you don't).

-*It is based on OpenJDK head but the changes should be easy to backport to previous version.*
+*It is based on OpenJDK head but the changes should be easy to backport to previous versions.*

 ## Demo script

 `./run.sh AGENT_ARGS JAVA_ARGS...` which uses the built JDK and async-profiler.

-For example, to run a [dacapo](https://github.com/dacapobench/dacapobench) benchmark, e.g jython, and generate a flamegraph run
+For example, to run a [dacapo](https://github.com/dacapobench/dacapobench) benchmark, e.g jython, and generate a flame graph run

 ```sh
 test -e dacapo.jar || wget https://downloads.sourceforge.net/project/dacapobench/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar -O dacapo.jar